7 Simple Steps

 To secure and register your brand name it must be unique, not too similar to another registered name with the Department of Licensing and Regulatory Affairs, and shouldn’t contain any restricted wording.
-To check, conduct a Business Entity Search through the state and if there are potential trademark issues conduct another quick search using the TESS System through the U.S. Patent Office.
+To check, conduct a Business Entity Search through the state.

 Keep in mind your LLC name should contain the words ‘Limited Liability Company’ or ‘Limited Company’.
 Abbreviations for these words like ‘L.C.’ or ‘L.L.C’ are also acceptable.
 If needed, you can submit an Application for Reservation of Name to reserve it for 6 months.